shiveenp/bloggy/posts/equality-checks-in-kotlin-with-unstructured-data.md

 where `someData` is any json map of data that could contain any untyped data at runtime.

-Now if you have two instances of this object and try to compare the two using the regular equals method, you would get a false result.
+Now, if you have two instances of this object with the same data and try to compare the two using the regular equals method, you would get a false result.

 > `arbData1 == arbData2` results in false.